VirtusLab/scala-cli/website/docs/input.md

 ## Piping

-You can just pipe Scala code to `scala` for execution:
+You can just pipe Scala code to `scala-cli` for execution:
 ```text
 $ echo 'println("Hello")' | scala -
 Hello